MorGuux/WirelessWheel/README.md

 ![Compiler](https://github.com/MorGuux/WirelessWheel/workflows/Compiler/badge.svg)

+## NIGHTLY BUILD, CAN BE BROKEN, DO NOT COMPILE AND USE ON AN ARDUINO
 Button matrix testing code (currently functional, just needs porting over to classes)

 NRF24 powered wireless steering wheel, complete with buttons, leds, nextions and SimHub support.